MoxyFoxy/avian/README.md

 # Actor-Oriented Programming
 What is Actor-Oriented Programming (AOP)?
 AOP is a new paradigm branching off from Object-Oriented Programming (OOP).
 AOP takes the focus away from the data and moves it back to the implementation.
 How is this achieved?
 Imagine a namespace had a baby with an interface, and you've got actors.
 Actors are the main focus of AOP.

-The Pillar of Actor-Oriented Programming are:
+The Pillars of Actor-Oriented Programming are:
 1. Explicitness over implicitness
 2. Data cannot "act".
 Data must rely on actors to act for them.
 3. Inheritance